Mseal32/MagicStats/README.md

 # To Do
-Add a comparison for player's decks, not just overall stats Add a feature to generate a Tournament Bracket using existing players, and keep track of tourney placements Graphs!
-(Because who doe'snt like graphs?)
+Add a comparison for player's decks, not just overall stats

+Add a feature to generate a Tournament Bracket using existing players, and keep track of tourney placements

+Graphs!
+(Because who doesn't like graphs?)